openstack/openstack-manuals/doc/doc-contrib-guide/source/blueprints-and-specs.rst

 changes.
 Approved specifications are published at `Documentation Program Specifications <https://specs.openstack.org/openstack/docs-specs>`_.
 For tracking purposes, a blueprint is created for each specification.
-It is also good practice to contact the specialty team for the book you want to change to discuss your changes before starting work.
+It is also good practice to contact the project team or subteam for the book you want to change to discuss your changes before starting work.

 Use blueprints and specifications: